 The wearable will sync with an app which takes you through workouts, actively telling you when to slow down, lengthen your stride or speed up.

 The device will track swimming, cycling, running, cardio boxing and seven-minute workouts.
+Cardio boxing is the best fun, kind of like Guitar Hero, but with punching.

-Solid all-rounder - Garmin Vivosmart
+Solid all-round performer - Garmin Vivosmart

 Looking for a fitness tracker that can do more?
 Try the Garmin Vivosmart.